vmware-archive/hillview/docs/userManual.md

   ![LAMP view menu](lamp-view-menu.png)

-* refresh: redraws the image
+* refresh: redraws the image.

 * update ranges: recalculates the min/max range of the heatmap display to fit the data entirely.
 When moving the handles the data range can expand or shrink.

-* table: show a tabular view of the data represented in the LAMP view
+* table: show a tabular view of the data represented in the LAMP view.

-* 3D heat map: selecting this option opens a new menu which allows the user to make a [Trellis plot](#trellis-plot-view) of the two-dimensional data produced by the projection, by grouping all points that belong to a categorical value.
+* 3D heat map: selecting this option opens a new menu which allows the user to make a [Trellis plot](#trellis-plot-views) of the two-dimensional data produced by the projection, by grouping all points that belong to a categorical value.